 Ref: Mass.
 Gen Laws Ch 266 Sec 30A

 In addition to criminal penalties, the store owner you are accused of shoplifting from has a right to seek damages for more than what you stole.
-In most cases, they can recover more than $500 beyond the initial value of the theft.
+In most cases, they can recover more than $500 beyond the initial value of the theft in what is called a civil relief action, an often threatening letter from a retailer or attorneys they have hired to try to collect extra money from you.
+We can talk to you about this in more detail, but you should not feel obligated to pay this civil relief order.

-A local Massachusetts criminal defense lawyer has handled many shoplifting cases before.
-They know the penalties you are facing and the stress you are under because of it.
-They know you need someone on your side with your best interests in mind.
+We are Massachusetts criminal defense lawyers that have handled many shoplifting cases before.
+We know the penalties you are facing and the stress you are under because of it.
+And most importantly, we can help you fix this legal problem, usually with no impact to your criminal record, and nothing that would show up on a background check.